 Step 2: Direct the customer to pay for their order

 The customer then follows the link to pay for their order.
-This is a page provided via WooCommerce and will allow them to pay using any payment method you have supported via your WooCommerce install
+This is a page provided via WooCommerce and will allow them to pay using any payment method you have supported via your WooCommerce install.

 You’ll see this fits your theme, and allows the customer to pay for the product.
-It also does the following:-
+It also does the following:

-- generates download links in my example but also could
+- generates download links if applicable

 - update stock levels

 - plays nicely with third-party WooCommerce extensions, etc.

 What happens in Jetpack CRM at this point?